 You also may qualify to enroll in catastrophic coverage based on an affordability exemption if the cost of marketplace coverage or coverage offered from your employer is not affordable.
 If you qualify for an unaffordability exemption, it will apply only to months in the future, not previous months.

-- Marketplace coverage is considered unaffordable if the lowest cost Bronze-level plan available to you through Maryland Health Connection in the tax year is more than 8.16% percent of your household income in 2019 or 8.24% of your income in 2020.
+- Marketplace coverage is considered unaffordable if the lowest cost Bronze-level plan available to you through Maryland Health Connection in the tax year is more than 8.30% of your household income in 2019 or 8.24% of your income in 2020.

 - The total cost to you must be more than 8.30% in 2019 or 8.24% in 2020, accounting for any premium tax credit you would qualify for if you enrolled in that plan.

 - If you qualify for this exemption, it may apply to everyone on your tax return.